Publications

 }

-Dynamic population mapping using mobile phone data Journal Article
+Mapping poverty using mobile phone and satellite data Journal Article

 Abstract | Links | BibTeX | Tags:

-title = {Dynamic population mapping using mobile phone data},
+title = {Mapping poverty using mobile phone and satellite data},

 keywords = {},